-Large and Medium corporates, their SharePoint professionals, and IT managers and executives continue to voice their concerns regarding the future of SharePoint and the question of whether or not Microsoft intends to stop supporting it at any point in the near future.
+Large and Medium corporates, their SharePoint professionals, and IT managers and executives continue to voice their concerns regarding the future of SharePoint and whether or not Microsoft intends to stop supporting it at any point soon.

 Because of this, and the fact that we work as a consultant for SharePoint and Microsoft 365 (previously Office 365), we made it a point to investigate whether or not these worries were founded, as well as the reasons why companies and SharePoint professionals continue to have them.